danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 Next I wanted to understand where the coordinates from the error message `is not clickable at point (700, 225)` fit in with respect to the label element selected by the test.

-Selenium can provide more details about a selected element using the [rect](https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Element#rect-instance_method) method.
+Capybara can provide more details about a selected element using the [rect](https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Element#rect-instance_method) method.
 This method returns the `x` and `y` coordinates of the top left corner of the element, along with its width and height.
 Here's a temporary modification of the test to output the results of the `rect` method:

 ```ruby
 # temporary debug code to learn more about the element